rwang301/COMP3900-Project/documentation/Proposal.md

 A glaring disadvantage in the website interface is the overflowing job description and (occasionally) title in each box, hardly making it past a single introductory sentence.
 An improvement to this would be a very short summary of the role in dot points, something that our team plans to implement in our recruitment website.
 Removing the picture in each box, which doesn’t serve any real functional purpose, would create extra space for text.
 There could also be a potential overload of jobs without the ability to search when the open roles span into the double digits, despite this not being a problem at the moment.
 Having a search bar to start with would mitigate this entirely.

 An analysis of both Seek and Hatch proved fruitful in developing our team’s own website.
 However, Seek does not address the issue of both applicants and employers being bombarded with a large collection of applications at once and Hatch’s absence of a search bar limits its effectiveness to its current target audience of students looking for part-time roles.
-Our team proposes a solution to streamline this process: by only showing one result at a time and swiping left or right to save a result ala Tinder, it forces both parties to address the current position and make a decision so that it can be saved for later or eliminated altogether, removing duplicate visits if not wanted.
+Our team proposes a solution to streamline this process: by only showing one result at a time and swiping left or right (or any equivalent implementation) to save a result ala Tinder, it forces both parties to address the current position and make a decision so that it can be saved for later or eliminated altogether, removing duplicate visits if not wanted.
 The process is kicked off with a search bar with filters to ensure that applicants can narrow down their set of “swiped” jobs, and employers can sort applicants by experience and qualifications.

 ## User Stories